Have you lived through experiences that left a deep, lasting impact on your sense of self and safety?

 ✔ Seek out safe, validating spaces.
 Healing can start in connection—with trusted friends, online communities, or support groups.

-✔ Consider a consultation.
+✔ Book a first therapy session.
 A first therapy session isn’t a commitment—it’s just a conversation.
 You don’t have to decide everything today.

 Healing doesn’t start when everything feels “ready.”
 It starts when you decide to take one small step toward something different.